pusichk/Interview-Prep-and-Cheat-Sheets/Languages/Python/README.md

 ## Linked Lists

 ## Sets
+* `x in s` and `x not in s` are the basic operations for testing if something is in a set
+* `.add(x)` will add an element to a set, doing nothing if it already exists
 * `.discard(x)` will remove x if it is present
 * `.remove(x)` will remove x, but if it is not present it will throw a KeyError
+* **TODO:** lots of other useful functions for disjoint sets, and things like that.

 ## Dictionaries (Maps)
 ** Making a Dictionary **